 At 4:00 my alarm went off.
 I’d been laying awake, waiting for it to chime for nearly an hour and hopped up to lace my boots.
 I had a small summit pack ready with food, water, first aid, crampons and ax.
 I threw on my headlamp and made my way through the boulders in the dark.

-The way most ascend the 2.2 miles from Trail Camp to Trail Crest at 13,600’ is by climbing 99 switchbacks on a ridge to the left of the face above camp.
-In the first week of May this trail was snowed in and the snow offers an even better route, a direct ascent up a wide, steep chute.
+The way most ascend the 2.2 miles from Trail Camp to Trail Crest at 13,600’ is by climbing 99 switchbacks on a ridge to the looker’s left of the face above camp.
+In the first week of May the face and trail were snowed in and the snow offers an even better route, a direct ascent up a wide, steep chute.
 I made it past the rocks of trail camp and was onto the chute in minutes.
 Even at 4:00am the snow was soft and crampons were overkill.
 There was only two other lights on the mountain, one far to the left whom I suspected was going for the switchbacks who eventually turned around and one overhead that I was gaining on.

 He waiting for me as I approached.
 “Hey, what’s your name?” he asked.